aiven/devportal/docs/tutorials/talk-to-kafka.md

 ## Overview

 Getting started with Apache Kafka can be straightforward: you download the binary and start the bootstrap server.
-However, getting a production-ready Kafka cluster stand up with security and high-availability is a different story.
+However, standing up a production-ready Kafka cluster with security and high-availability is a different story.
 Have you added multiple Kafka brokers to ensure high availability while maintaining a low network latency?
 How about the default replication factor?
 How are you ensuring the security and access control for your Kafka brokers?

 Because administering production-ready Kafka clusters is difficult, we